nathanjhood/UBento/README.md

       "$HOME\Downloads = C:\Users\{username}\Downloads = \\wsl.localhost\UBento\home\{username}\Downloads"

-  All of the above are one and the same...!
+  All of the above are one and the same directory...!
+Storage is on the Windows-side hard drive; the distro simply symlinks the user to the same address.

 - option 2; create new UBento user folders with these commands;